 HMRC do not allow business mileage to be claimed by sole traders using a bicycle, which is rather unfortunate for those green-minded among you, or even cycle couriers.
 However, you may be able to claim the costs of buying a bicycle for work and consumables such as tyres or maintenance.
 Any personal use of the bicycle is likely to reduce the amount you can claim.
 It’s best to speak to an accountant or your local tax office to confirm what you can claim.

 It’s important to keep a record of all business journeys you make as evidence to support any claim you make.
+Then, you'll be able to generate an estimated figure for the amount you'll pay using our mileage tax calculator.

 What evidence is needed to claim business mileage?